ABOUT

 MISSION

-In her short career, Chelsea Sodaro has quickly ascended to the top of levels of elite triathlon.
+Chelsea Sodaro has achieved at the highest levels of elite triathlon.

 PASSION